Kunchitiga

 The Kunchitigas (also known as Kunchatiga, Kanchitiga, Kanchitigar, Kunchitigar, Kunchidigar, Kunchigar, Kunchu Okkaliga, Kunju Okkaliga, Kurichigar, Kunchiliyan, Kappiliyan) are a community of people from Karnataka, India.
-They are mostly concentrated in the Tumkur, Bangalore, Mysore, Ramanagara and Chitradurga districts.
+They are mostly concentrated in the Tumkur, Bangalore, Mysore, Ramanagara, Shivamogga and Chitradurga districts.
 They are also found in Tamil Nadu.

 While the Kunchitigas are considered a sub-division of Vokkaligas, they are listed separately by the government.
 Some Kunchitigas were Veerashaivas who embraced Lingayatism to become a separate division.
 The Kunchitigas are classified under the General/Unreserved Category by the Central Government of India.

 The Kunchitigas were historically a landholding community of cultivators and merchants.
 They formed part of the administrative and warrior classes in ancient times.
-Their chiefs were called “Gowda” and “Nayaka” in Karnataka, and "Gounder" in Tamil Nadu.
+Their chiefs were called "Gowda" and "Nayaka" in Karnataka, and "Gounder" in Tamil Nadu.

 Etymology

 The origin of the word Kunchitiga is uncertain, and there are two speculative theories about it.
 The first is that the word kunchiti is a combination of two words: kuncha (referring to the brush-like crest on a soldier's helmet) and iti (spear), describing soldiers with spears.

 The other is that a Kuruba, Jaldhi Bapparaya, held a kuncha, a brush used by Kuruba weavers.
 Unde Yattaraya is said to have named his community Kunchitiga in his honour.